 Blockchain Loyalty Program:-Customer loyalty points are one of the biggest drivers of growth for companies.
 A study by colloquy suggests that every US household participates in at least 29 different loyalty programs, and there was a total of around 3.3 billion membership in the US alone.

-These loyalty programs help companies improve their engagement with customers, and are now used across several industries like retail, travel, hotel, banks to name a few.
+These loyalty programs help companies improve their engagement with customers.
+That is now used across several industries.
+Like retail, travel, hotel, banks to name a few.

 At the moment, some of the major hurdles faced by these loyalty programs are:

 - Getting the customer to sign up for a new loyalty program as the onboarding process is time- consuming and cumbersome.

 - Interoperability between systems of different organization.
 Most of the integration is either done manually or via some sort of API hooking the systems up.

 - A lot of paperwork is involved that increases the overhead cost substantially.

 Blockchain can try and answer some of these questions:

 A blockchain provides a distributed ledger that is present with each of the participating organization.
 Thus, the problem of interoperability is solved substantially, as each participant has access to the same shared data and can thereby verify and see the transactions for themselves.
 This decentralized system forming a Blockchain loyalty program would cut down disputes to almost being non-existent.